mnussbaum/arch-ansible/pi-todo.md

   * firefox-nightly
   * Need to set `LIBGL_ALWAYS_SOFTWARE=1` for alacritty to run
     * Might be able to use zink?
 * nerd-fonts-complete completely fills the disk :rimshot:
+  * Either find a smaller package for fonts
+  * Or use a different font in pi
 * Fix cleanup failing, why are there files in boot that don't seem to be from the mount?
 * Fix alacritty
-* Fix boot error complaining about no resume something
+* Installing vim-plugins initially hangs, succeeds on second try
 * Fix ownership of files in homedir, arch-ansible repo
 * Upgrade to the pi 3 image
   * This should let me remove references to linux-raspberrypi-headers in build-pi-container.yml